yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 #### AMD, custom drivers are not good

-The recently released RX 7000 series, or RDNA3, are not particularly good with emulators right now, with yuzu not being an exception.
+The recently released RX 7000 series, or RDNA3, are not particularly compatible with emulators right now, with yuzu not being an exception.
 Broken rendering and crashes were reported by early adopters.

 Sadly, we can’t focus on these products while they run a custom driver branch.